This post may contain affiliate links. Please read my disclosure policy.

 We've been making this recipe for years after my step-mother-in-law made us something similar.
 We had such fond memories of it that we decided to try to recreate it in a healthier, more Paleo-friendly and more gluten-free way, and this is what we came up with.
 If you are asking why I say “more gluten-free” way – keep in mind that most soy-sauces have wheat (gluten) in them, so the coconut aminos I use in this recipe kill two Paleo-unfriendly birds with one stone: no gluten and no soy.

-You can use fresh or previously-frozen fish and this goes well with tons of side dishes, like roasted broccoli or a coconut cauliflower rice.
-Also, if you are being strict and avoiding sugars, make sure the ketchup you use is of the sugar-free variety.
-Steve's Paleo Goods makes a good one.Print
+You can use fresh or previously frozen fish and this goes well with tons of side dishes, like roasted broccoli, broccoli rice, or coconut cauliflower rice.

 - 1/4 cup Orange Juice (freshly squeezed best)